 Data from the Census also helps the organization represent the Burner community in conversations with local, state and federal agencies and elected officials.
 Census data is also used to understand the impact we have on the environment.
 Ultimately, we want to reduce our carbon footprint and make the event more sustainable.
 In the last few years, the Burning Man organization has rolled out several programs (like Burner Express) to encourage these efforts and the Census is one way that we track the year-to-year impact of those measures with information like the number of vehicles on the road, the number of people per vehicle and the increased use of the Burner Express.

 More importantly, however, the Census is about YOU.
 This is your chance to have your presence in BRC counted and to learn about our community.
 It gives Burners the ability to understand just a bit more about the city that many of us call home.
 It is a chance for us all to learn who our neighbors might be, what brings them out to Burning Man, and what changes are taking place in BRC from one year to the next.
-Learn more about how the data is collected and analyzed, and then check out the Census results through the years here:
+Learn more about how the data is collected and analyzed or how to join the volunteer team, and then check out the Census results through the years:

 *No surveys were taken in the years 2002 through 2004